linuxchata/fido2/src/Shark.Fido2.InMemory/README.md

-The Shark FIDO2 WebAuthn package provides a server-side implementation of the FIDO2 protocol, enabling secure passwordless authentication and multi-factor authentication (MFA) for web applications.
+The Shark FIDO2 WebAuthn provides a server-side implementation of the FIDO2 protocol, enabling secure passwordless authentication and multi-factor authentication (MFA) for web applications.
 It handles key FIDO2 operations, including credential registration and authentication, ensuring compliance with modern authentication standards.

+This package provides an in-memory implementation for storing FIDO2 credentials, allowing for quick setup and testing without requiring an external database.